vishalcloudyuga/dcos-docs/1.9/administration/installing/cloud/aws/advanced/quickstart.md

     echo "Public SubnetId: $public_subnet"
     ```

-1. Run the script from from your terminal with a single argument of stack prefix (`STACK_NAME`).
+1. Run the `zen.sh` script with an optional tag value for your DC/OS stack specified (`STACK_NAME`), or use the default `dcos`.
+This value will be used to tag your DC/OS cluster in AWS.

     ```bash
     $ bash ./zen.sh <STACK_NAME>